William Cunningham Smith: Life and career

 Born in Greensboro, Smith was educated at the University of North Carolina at Chapel Hill.
 He attended graduate school at Harvard University and the University of Wisconsin–Madison.
-In 1900 he came to the State Normal and Industrial College (now the University of North Carolina at Greensboro) as a professor of English, and in 1904 he became head of the department.
-In 1905 Dr. Smith became Dean of the College, in 1915 Dean of the Faculty, and in 1922 Dean of the College of Liberal Arts.
-During his tenure at the College he was chairman of chapel and conducted devotional services.
+In 1900, he joined the State Normal and Industrial College (now the University of North Carolina at Greensboro) as a professor of English, and in 1904, he became head of the department.
+In 1905, Smith became Dean of the College, in 1915 Dean of the Faculty, and in 1922 Dean of the College of Liberal Arts.
+During his tenure at the college he was chairman of chapel and conducted devotional services.
 He also served as an extension lecturer.

-In addition to his work as a professor, Dr. Smith was in demand as a local speaker.
-He taught the men's bible class at First Presbyterian Church of Greensboro, and gave a very popular series of lectures on Robert Browning under the auspices of the literature division of the Woman's Club of Greensboro.
+Smith taught the men's Bible class at First Presbyterian Church of Greensboro, and gave a very popular series of lectures on Robert Browning under the auspices of the literature division of the Woman's Club of Greensboro.
 He also edited a memorial volume on Charles Duncan McIver, and was the author of a number of other publications, including Studies in American Authors, The Literary Study of the Bible, Christ the Teacher, and other articles and pamphlets concerning Bible study.

-Dr. Smith was married to Gertrude Allen of Greensboro; they had four daughters and a son.
-He retired in 1941 after 41 years of active service for the College.
+Smith was married to Gertrude Allen of Greensboro; they had four daughters and a son.
+He retired in 1941 after 41 years of active service to the college.